 CheckUp is an easy to use platform for managing and making follow-up calls.
 The feedback is integrated into the Cortex system for rich patient experience analysis.

 Outsource to RNs

-- Our team of Registered Nurses call your patients in your behalf and represent you.
+Our team of Registered Nurses calls your patients in your behalf and represent you.

 Phone number masking